superbuilders/playcademy-godot-template/addons/playcademy/README.md

 This is a Godot editor plugin that helps you prepare your game for the Playcademy platform.
 Its primary functions include:

-- **Game Metadata Definition**: Allows you to define and export essential metadata about your game, such as its name, version, entry scene, and other platform-specific configurations.
+- **Automatic Manifest Generation**: Creates the required `playcademy.manifest.json` file with game metadata (name, version, entry scene, platform info, etc.)
+- **Auto-Zipping**: Automatically packages your entire export into a ZIP file ready for upload to the Playcademy platform
+- **Smart Export Handling**: Intelligently detects export paths and skips auto-zipping for non-empty directories to prevent file conflicts
-- **Asset Packaging**: Assists in organizing and declaring the assets your game uses, ensuring they are correctly recognized and handled by the Playcademy system.
+- **Asset Packaging**: Assists in organizing and declaring the assets your game uses, ensuring they are correctly recognized and handled by the Playcademy system
-- **Simplified Export**: Streamlines the process of exporting your game in a format compatible with Playcademy.
+- **Simplified Export**: Streamlines the process of exporting your game in a format compatible with Playcademy

 To use the Manifest Exporter, simply enable it in your Godot project's `Project > Project Settings > Plugins` tab after downloading this asset via AssetLib (or else manually placing this directory into your project's `addons/` directory).